Sharon Campbell, Ph.D.

 There are eight naturally occurring compounds that can be metabolized by the human body as vitamin E. The phenolic and heterocyclic rings comprise the chroman head group that is common to both the tocopherol and tocotrienol isoforms of vitamin E. The tocopherols have a phytyl tail with three chiral carbons.
 The tocotrienols have three unsaturated bonds on a farnesyl tail.
 The isoforms differ as to whether there a is methyl group or a hydrogen located in the R positions on the chroman head.

 We have tested the alpha, gamma and delta isoforms and discovered they have variable potencies for induction of cancer cell death both among cancer types and between isoforms.
 We have tested gamma tocopherol in an azoxymethane animal for colon cancer and have discovered that at 30IU/day of gamma tocopherol is chemopreventive.
 Further investigations in this model will be ongoing to determine what signaling pathways are involved in the chemopreventive action of gamma tocopherol.
-Our research in the prostate cell lines has led us to explore the ability of these isoforms to modulate signal transduction pathways involved in carcinogenesis including: 1) PPAR gamma, 2) fatty acid mediated regulation (e.g., COX-2, LOX, PPARs), 3) TGFb2 4) inflammation-mediated pathways including NFkB, 5) sphingolipid metabolism, 6) ER stress and 7) apoptosis in cell lines.
-We will be moving this research to the transgenic mouse model, TRAMP (TRansgenic Adenocarcinoma Mouse Prostate).
+Our research in prostate cell lines has led us to explore the ability of these isoforms to modulate signal transduction pathways involved in carcinogenesis including: 1) PPAR gamma, 2) fatty acid mediated regulation (e.g., COX-2, LOX, PPARs), 3) TGFb2 4) inflammation-mediated pathways including NFkB, 5) sphingolipid metabolism, 6) ER stress and 7) apoptosis in cell lines.

 In addition to working with prostate and colon cancers, we have recently begun work in the area of leukemia and lymphomas.
 My lab has discovered that the vitamin E isoforms have ability to modulate expression of the homeobox domain genes which are perturbed in many leukemia and lymphomas.